 Nanning Guangxi, China Travel Guide

 China Mobile, China Unicom, and China Telecom are the group of three main mobile providers.
-China Mobile generally has the widest network coverage, notably in rural areas, while China Unicom often has better international connectivity.
+China Mobile generally has the broadest network coverage, notably in rural areas, while China Unicom often has better international connectivity.

 Wi-Fi is widely available in Nanning.
 You will find it in most hotels, cafes, restaurants, and public areas like shopping malls.
 Many public Wi-Fi networks need a Chinese phone number for SMS verification to log in.